backdrop-contrib/coffee/README.txt

 If the Devel module is installed it will also look for items that Devel generates.
 For example; type 'clear' to get devel/cache/clear as result.

+-- UPGRADE PATH --

+If you had Coffee 1.x installed, make sure to run update.php as it will install a cache table for the prefetching the Coffee results.

+If you have implemented the hook hook_coffee_command() make sure to rewrite it to the newly hook_coffee_commands(), see coffee.api.php for an example.

 -- COFFEE COMMANDS --